-LVC Volunteers are matched with over 100 non-profits in 13 cities stretching from coast to coast of the United States.
+LVC Volunteers are matched with nearly 90 non-profits in 13 cities stretching from coast to coast of the United States.
 Each LVC Placement City has a regional program manager, local support network, and supporting congregations that are available to offer support and assistance to LVC Volunteers.
 Volunteer houses are located as close as possible to the placement organizations, and the commuting time varies for each Volunteer.
 Some Volunteers live next door to where they serve, some have more than an hour commute on the bus or rail, and other volunteers have a position that requires a car.
 The following are general descriptions of LVC locations, including the year it became a LVC city.

 LVC Placement City since 1979 - Dag Hammarskjöld and Dietrich Bonhoeffer and Emmaus Houses